 MicroRNAs are tiny molecules that control the entire gene networks that provide proteins substantially do not give them responsible for the regulation of biological processes, such as nutrient uptake, cell growth and cell death.
 Altered levels of specific miRNAs can disrupt the entire biological pathways because erroneous portion genes can upset the entire network.

 "One miRNA can aim for several genes and has a profound impact on cellular processes and changing dynamic", - said Rodriguez, who says that PLGG are good candidates for the analysis of types and miRNA levels as genetically PLGG stable compared with other tumors.
 According to him, this is relatively easy to identify any relevant genetic abnormalities and potential targets for therapy.

-Then, Rodriguez and the research team reviewed eight cancer cell lines derived from brain (glial) tumors in children, for the microRNA 125b-p levels, using a method that can quickly make thousands to millions of copies of the gene sequence for easier analysis.
-Although the levels of microRNA 125b-p varied depending on cell lines grown in the laboratory, they are fairly and uniformly decreased in cancer cell lines than cancer cells, according to Rodriguez.
+Then, Rodriguez and the research team reviewed eight cancer cell lines derived from brain (glial) tumors in children for levels of microRNA 125b-p, using a method that can quickly make thousands to millions of copies of the gene sequence for easier analysis.
+Although 125b-p microRNA levels varied depending on cell lines grown in the laboratory, they are fairly and uniformly decreased in cancer cell lines than cancer cells, according to Rodriguez.

 In further experiments, aimed at defining the role of miRNA in cell growth, researchers have increased levels of miR-125b in the cancer cell lines by introducing the DNA segments in tumor cells using specific viruses and observed a decrease in cell division and growth. , Which indicates that the increase in the level of microRNA 125b may stop the growth of PLGG to check whether cell death contributed to a decrease in cell growth, painted Rodriguez cells containing high levels of microRNA 125b, cell death observed in all cell lines.